RobinKwong/contemporarynarratives/pages/portfolio.md

 ![](/assets/img/ConeyTBIJ/coneytool.png)

-### 2018 Pilot Project
+### 2018 pilot project with the Financial Times, People's Palace Projects and the Battersea Arts Centre

 In June 2018, The Contemporary Narratives Lab carried out a pilot project that commissioned five groups of artists and journalists to work on stories emerging from the journalists' investigations and articles.

-The project was a partnership between the Financial Times, People’s Palace Projects, Queen Mary University of London, and The Battersea Arts Centre to explore the future of storytelling through digital and performance means.
+The project was a partnership between the Financial Times, People’s Palace Projects, Queen Mary University of London, and the Battersea Arts Centre to explore the future of storytelling through digital and performance means.
 It was funded by a research grant from Queen Mary University’s Humanities and Social Science collaboration fund.

 After just four days of development and rehearsal, the five sets of artists presented their works-in-progress, which all explored how theatre, performance and journalism can come together to spark curiosity and create meaningful experiences, to a live audience of 40 people at the Battersea Arts Centre.